zee-pk/google-meet-privacy-ext/README.md

 2. Open Google Chrome and go to chrome://extensions/
 3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the source code directory The extension should now appear in your list of installed extensions
+4. Click "Load unpacked" and select the source code directory

+   The extension should now appear in your list of installed extensions.

 *See Google [documentation](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) for Chrome extensions development, for more details.*